willmino/Colorado_Election_Analysis/README.md

 8. Calculate each county's percentage of votes out of the total election votes.
 9. Determine the county with the most votes.

-> To perform the election anaylsis and satisfy the criteria listed above, I used python to open a .csv file, read through the rows of the data to obtain relevant counts, and perform calculations and an analysis.
+> To perform the election analysis and satisfy the criteria listed above, I used python to open a .csv file, read through the rows of the data to obtain relevant counts, and perform calculations and an analysis.
 I then printed the results to a command line, and wrote the results of the analysis to another .txt file.

 ## Resources